MikeHughesKent/ImageDisplayQT/docs/source/getting_started.rst

     imDisplay.autoscale_enabled(True)

 Images are always displayed as 8bit images.
 If autoscale is set to ``True`` then the smallest and largest image pixel values will be mapped to 0 and 255 respectively.
+For colour images, all three channels are scaled in the same way.

 If autoscale is set to ``False`` then no mapping will occur by default, the input image will simply be cast to an 8 bit unsigned image.
 This can be changed using ``set_display_range``::